-Furthermore, it should be noted that there is currently no clear definition (legal, regulatory or otherwise) of, nor market consensus as to what constitutes, a "green" or an equivalently-labelled loan or as to what precise attributes are required for a particular loan to be defined as "green" or such other equivalent label nor can any assurance be given that such a clear definition or consensus will develop over time or that any prevailing market consensus will not significantly change.
+Furthermore, the definition (legal, regulatory or otherwise) of, or market consensus as to what constitutes or may be classified as, a "green", "social" or equivalently-labelled project or investment that may finance such project is evolving.
+No assurance can be given that a clear definition, consensus or label will develop over time or that, if it does, any Green Notes will comply with such definition, market consensus or label.

-A basis for the determination of such "green" loan definition has been established in the European Union with the publication in the Official Journal of the EU on 22 June 2020 of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy"), which is subject to phased implementation.
-The EU Sustainable Finance Taxonomy is subject to further development by way of the implementation by the European Commission through delegated regulations of technical screening criteria for the environmental objectives set out in the Sustainable Finance Taxonomy Regulation.
-Until the technical screening criteria for the objectives of the EU Sustainable Finance Taxonomy have been finalised, it is not known whether the Issuer's Green Mortgage Bond Framework (as defined below) will satisfy those criteria.
-Accordingly, alignment with the EU Sustainable Finance Taxonomy or the proposed
+A basis for the determination of such "green" project definition has been established in the European Union with the publication in the Official Journal of the EU on 22 June 2020 of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy") including the supplemental delegated regulations related thereto.